 Moreover, candidates should check general requirements for German residence permits since they will apply as well.

-Permanent residence permit for self-employed
+PR for self-employed

 Foreigners who are self-employed in Germany can also enjoy special rights on obtaining the permanent residence permit earlier.
 They can receive it after three years of living and working in Germany.